sjanapaty/sjanapaty.github.io/projects/oil-basins.md

     <a href="https://en.wikipedia.org/wiki/List_of_oil_fields">Wikipedia</a>.
     Source-rock ages from
     <a href="https://www.searchanddiscovery.com/documents/animator/klemme2.htm">Klemme &amp; Ulmishek (1991)</a>.
-    Plate tectonics from
+    Plate tectonics based on
     <a href="https://doi.org/10.1016/j.earscirev.2020.103477">Merdith et al. (2021)</a>.
-    Attribution of interval fractions by Claude.
+    Attribution of interval fractions by Claude based on a lit review.
   </div>
 </div>